plexswap/Plexswap-Docs/products/crop-silos/waya-silo/flexible-staking.md

 ---
 description: >-
-  This page explains who to stake inWaya Silo with Flexible Staking option.
+  This page explains who to stake in Waya Silo with Flexible Staking option.
 ---